neoconstel/printf/README.md

 # printf implementation

+## Milestones
+- _printf function working as expected: Prints a string and used the format specifiers to interpret it into its appropriate string by fetching the corresponding vaue from the variable arguments.

+## TODOs
-TODO: remove the main function
+- remove the main function

-TODO: separate functions into header files
+- separate functions into header files

-TODO: replace putchar() with write() completely
+- replace putchar() with write() completely

-TODO: if required, reduce number of functions
+- if required, reduce number of functions

-TODO: tuck global variables into functions
+- tuck global variables into functions

-TODO: _printf should return the number of characters printed
+- _printf should return the number of characters printed